Table of Contents

 How it works:

-Your overall fixed expense budget number will remain the same month over month, though the actual amount spent may slightly (example: a monthly utilities cost that varies a bit from bill to bill based on usage).
+Your overall Fixed expense budget number will remain the same month over month, though the actual amount spent may slightly (example: a monthly utilities cost that varies a bit from bill to bill based on usage).
 If you have historical data available, Monarch will auto-calculate this amount - just make sure it looks right and adjust if needed.

 Non-Monthly Expenses